portrino/typo3-whoops/README.md

     \Portrino\Typo3Whoops\Error\WhoopsExceptionHandler::class;
 ```

-I **highly recommend** to use a context related condition around it.
+We **highly recommend** to use a context related condition around it.
 For example:

 ```php
 $applicationContext = \TYPO3\CMS\Core\Utility\GeneralUtility::getApplicationContext()->__toString();